Core Speech-Language Pathology Program

 Do you accept transfer students from other master’s programs?

-We do not accept transfer students into either of our Master’s of Sciences programs (Medical Speech-Language Pathology or Core Speech-Language Pathology)
+No. We do not accept transfer students into either of our Master of Science programs (Medical Speech-Language Pathology or Core Speech-Language Pathology)

 Can I transfer between the Core Speech-Language Pathology program and the Medical Speech-Language Pathology once accepted?

 No. Students are accepted into only one program.
 The curriculum and practica are uniquely designed to support each specific degree program and cannot accommodate student transfers.

 If admitted, may I defer entrance to the program?

 No. Planning for your program begins immediately upon admission.
 On-campus and off-site clinical experiences are arranged annually.
 If you are admitted, then choose not to enter the program, the strength of your re-application in subsequent years is considered within the pool of applicants at that time.